assaidy/ytdlz/README.md

 The script will then:

 1. Ask whether to download video or audio-only
-2. For video: let you select the resolution
+2. For video: let you select from available resolutions
 3. Download the content with optimal settings

 ### Output